Latest Solar Panel Technology

 IBC silicon cells are not only more efficient but much stronger than conventional cells as the rear layers reinforce the whole cell and help prevent micro-cracking which can eventually lead to failure.
 Sunpower uses a high-grade, solid copper IBC rear foundation layer on their patented 'Maxeon' cell design along with a highly reflective metal mirror-like surface to reflect any light which passes through back into the cell.
 The rear side of the 'Maxeon' IBC cell shown below is extremely tolerant to stress and bending, unlike conventional cells which are relatively brittle in comparison.

-While PERC and bifacial are the talk of the solar world the most efficient and reliable technology is still the N-type monocrystalline cell.
-The first type of solar cell developed in 1954 by Bell labs used an N-type doped silicon wafer, but over time the more cost-effective P-type silicon became the dominant cell type with over 80% of the global market in 2017 using P-type cells.
-With high volume and low cost being the main driving factor behind P-type it is expected that N-type will become more popular as the manufacturing costs reduce further and efficiency increases.
+While P-type PERC cells boosted efficiency and were the talk of the solar world from around 2018 until early 2024, N-type monocrystalline cells emerged as the most efficient and reliable solar cell technology in 2025.
+The first type of solar cell developed in 1954 by Bell Labs used an N-type doped silicon wafer, but over time, the more cost-effective P-type silicon became the dominant cell type, with over 80% of the global market in 2017 using P-type cells.
+Lower cost was the main driving factor behind P-type silicon, but now N-type production has improved dramatically and become the dominant player as manufacturing costs are reduced and efficiency increases.

 TOPCon solar cells

-TOPCon stands for Tunnel Oxide Passivated Contact and is a more advanced N-type silicon cell architecture that helps reduce what is known as the recombination losses in the cell which in turn increases cell efficiency.
-Due to a complex number of factors, there are several losses within a solar cell that cause electrons to leak and recombine back into the silicon without forming an electric current.
+TOPCon stands for Tunnel Oxide Passivated Contact and is a more advanced N-type silicon cell architecture that helps reduce what is known as the recombination losses in the cell, which in turn increases cell efficiency.
+Due to a complex number of factors, several losses within a solar cell cause electrons to leak and recombine back into the silicon without forming an electric current.
 The ultra-thin TOPCon layer helps reduce this loss with a minimal cost increase to the production process.
-The TOPCon concept was first proposed by the German solar research institution Fraunhofer ISE back in 2014, but it wasn’t until 2019 that the technology was advanced enough to be deployed at scale and is now being used by several large manufacturers including Trina Solar, JA Solar and Longi Solar to achieve panel efficiencies above 22%.
+The TOPCon concept was first proposed by the German solar research institution Fraunhofer ISE back in 2014, but it wasn’t until 2019 that the technology was advanced enough to be deployed at scale and is now being used by several large manufacturers, including Trina Solar, JA Solar, Jinko and Longi Solar to achieve panel efficiencies above 23%.

 Solar-PV-cell-construction-TOPCon.jpg